Why is this medication prescribed?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will check your blood pressure regularly and order certain lab tests to check your body's response to alectinib.
+Your doctor will check your heart rate and blood pressure regularly and order certain lab tests to check your body's response to alectinib.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.